-Kathy Didawick is Vice President of Congressional Communications for the Blue Cross and Blue Shield Association (BCBSA), a national federation of 38 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering 100 million people – one-in-three of all Americans.
+Kathy Didawick is Vice President of Congressional Communications for the Blue Cross and Blue Shield Association (BCBSA), a national federation of 37 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering nearly 100 million people – one-in-three of all Americans.
 It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.2 million-member Federal Employee Program (FEP)®

 Didawick is responsible for directing and implementing the Association’s political, grassroots, and election-related activities, as well as legislative and Internet advocacy.
 In addition, Didawick lobbies members of Congress on critical issues relevant to The Blues® and the health insurance industry.